Skip to main content

 Oleg Romanko / Shutterstock

-You can buy a personalized stocking or try your hand at a DIY kit to make your baby’s stocking they will use Christmas after Christmas.
+You can buy a personalized stocking or try your hand at a DIY kit to make your baby’s stocking, which they will use Christmas after Christmas.
 The options are endless between snowmen, Santas, or snowflakes, but remember, you’re not just buying for a baby, you’re buying a stocking that will serve for her whole life, maybe even beyond childhood.

 Teddy bear with lights